 A diaper rash is a common form of inflamed skin that occurs on areas of the body which are in contact with a diaper.
 The skin may look wet, red, or irritated and may feel warm to the touch.
 Afflicted babies will often fuss during a diaper change.

-It’s a common rash for infants and toddlers to suffer, although it can afflict anybody who wears a diaper, and is usually caused by spending too much time in a dirty diaper, although it can also be caused by chafing and skin sensitivity.
+This itchy rash on the buttocks is a common rash for infants and toddlers to suffer from, although it can afflict anybody who wears a diaper, and is usually caused by spending too much time in a dirty diaper. although it can also be caused by chafing and skin sensitivity.

 Diaper rash can usually be treated at home by air drying, changing diapers more frequently, and using ointments.
 Take your baby to the doctor if the rash: